CMDR-WDX/motion-canvas-videos/src/projects/hitPrediction/script.md

 First, let's try to define what we actually want to achieve.

-We have our ship, we have a gun on our ship that can fire in all directions by turning the ship, and we have an enemy we want to hit.
+We have our ship, we have a gun on our ship that can fire in all, and we have an enemy we want to hit.

 Our main objective here it find the _direction_ we need to shoot to be able to hit a moving target, assuming it doesn't change its direction.

-We know our own speed and position, the enemies speed and position, and our gun's shot speed.
+We know the position and moving direction of both ourselves and the enemy, as well as our gun's shot speed.

 ### Simplifying the Problem

-Let's, for a second, assume that our ship is not moving at all, and that our gun doesn't just fire straight forward, but into all directions, at the same time.
+Let's, for a second, assume that our ship is not moving at all, and that our gun doesn't just into one direction, but into all directions, at the same time.

 You will quickly notice that a "ring" of bullets emerges from our ship.
 We can abstract all these bullets away as a simple circle expanding from our ship.